9 best sofa beds I've reviewed for 2026, from Dusk to Dunelm

 What should you look for in a sofa bed?

-According to André Faustino, designer of Swyft’s Model 11 sofa bed, a great sofa bed needs to balance style, comfort, and functionality.
+According to André Faustino, designer at Swyft, a great sofa bed needs to balance style, comfort, and functionality.
 He says, “Sofa beds have that extra element that sofas and armchairs don’t.
 It has to be comfortable to sit on and to sleep on.”
-So when choosing a sofa bed, prioritise one that offers both a cozy seating experience and a supportive mattress for a good night’s sleep.
+Monika Puccio, Buying Director at Sofa Club, agrees: “A sofa bed should never feel like a compromise.
+It needs to work just as hard in both modes, as a place to relax, and a place to properly rest.”
+So when choosing a sofa bed, prioritise one that offers both a cosy seating experience and a supportive mattress for a good night’s sleep.

-In short, look for a sofa bed that combines comfort, ease of use, and stylish design – so you don’t have to compromise on any front.
+In short, look for a sofa bed that combines comfort, ease of use and stylish design – so you do not have to compromise on any front.

 What are the benefits of a good sofa bed?

 A good sofa bed, personalised to your requirements, will see you through for years to come.
-Whether you're shopping at sofa.com on the more affordable end of the scale or Darlings of Chelsea at the premium end, what makes a ‘good’ sofa bed isn't to do with the price but, rather, the materials.
-Naturally, these materials can be of better quality with a higher cost, but this isn't always the case.
+Whether you're shopping at sofa.com on the more affordable end of the scale or Darlings of Chelsea at the premium end, what makes a ‘good’ sofa bed is not to do with the price but, rather, the materials.
+Naturally, these materials can be of better quality with a higher cost, but this is not always the case.

 Our top tips: